 India loses 51 tigers in five months, Madhya Pradesh tops the list

-New Delhi, June 07: India has lost 51 tigers within eight months this year, due to territorial fight, poaching or electrocution in the first five months, till May 29, 2019.
+New Delhi, June 07: India has lost 51 tigers within eight months, due to territorial fight, poaching or electrocution in the first five months, till May 29, 2019.
 That means on an average, the country has lost 10 tigers a month.
 This is half of the total 102 big cats that were killed in 2018.

 Madhya Pradesh has remained at the top of the list with about 18 tiger deaths followed by Maharashtra with the deaths of 8 tigers in the first five months of the year 2019.